-Basically, SLAAC is no central server required to allocate global unicast addresses.
-The SLAAC is not keeping a list of devices and their addresses.
+Basically, SLAAC is not required the central server to allocate global unicast addresses.
+The SLAAC is also not keeping a list of devices and their addresses.
 The client device uses the information in the RA message to create its own global unicast address.
 The host device sends a request for addressing information to the local router.
-The local router advertises its addressing information (Prefix, Prefix length and Default Gateway) through RA message towards host computer.
+The local router then advertises its addressing information (Prefix, Prefix length and Default Gateway) through RA message towards host computer.
 The two parts of the address are created as follows:

 - Prefix– Received in the RA message